Getting The Most From SNMP

 A truly advanced SNMP manager isn't just for SNMP.
 For various reasons, you may want to bypass an SNMP proxy agent at some sites, while still integrating your network to a single manager.
 If so, you should look for a network management platform that can integrate SNMP and non-SNMP protocols on a single console.

-Using one console will make your network management more reliable and less expensive.
-You'll save on costs for equipment, maintenance, and staff training, and your monitoring staff will not have to divide their attention between multiple systems.
+Using one console will make your network management more reliable and less costly.
+You'll save on costs for gear, maintenance, and staff training.
+Your monitoring staff will not have to divide their attention between a lot of systems.

 Intelligent alarm management